conorchinitz/conorchinitz/README.md

-- 👋 Hi, I’m @conorchinitz
+- 👋 Hi, I’m Conor.
-- 👀 I’m interested in web/software development and artificial intelligence
+- 👀 I’m interested in web/software development and artificial intelligence.
-- 🌱 I’m currently a resident at Codesmith
+- 🌱 I’m currently a software engineering resident at Codesmith.

 <!---
 conorchinitz/conorchinitz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.